KaiserWerk/phproxy/README.md

 # phproxy
-phproxy is a fast & tiny app proxy which, at a foundational level, hides your PHP app and runs all requests through itself first instead.
+phproxy is a fast & tiny app proxy which, at a foundational level, hides your PHP app (or static web app) and runs all requests through itself first instead.
 That way you can safely run your unexposed PHP app locally while profiting from increased performance (asset & page content caching), greatly simplified TLS certificate setup and URL rewriting (even if the underlying server does not enable it), all configurable with a small YAML configuration file.

 ### Feature overview